-- identify himself as being a representative of the investment firm licensee; - state the name of the investment firm licensee; and - present the client with a business card on meeting that client, unless he has given him such a card at a previous meeting.
-The business card must include a statement of the investment firm licensee's legal status. - BC-2.3.16 For the purposes of Rule BC-2.3.15(c), the statement on the business card should make clear the authorized status of the investment firm licensee; however it should not lead the client to believe that the product being offered has been approved by the BMA.
+- (a) Identify himself as being a representative of the investment firm licensee; - (b) State the name of the investment firm licensee; and - (c) Present the client with a business card on meeting that client, unless he has given him such a card at a previous meeting.
+The business card must include a statement of the investment firm licensee's legal status. - BC-2.3.16 For the purposes of Rule BC-2.3.15(c), the statement on the business card should make clear the authorised status of the investment firm licensee; however it should not lead the client to believe that the product being offered has been approved by the CBB.